I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceallocandquerypropertyex.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
-<p>You can use <b>WdfDeviceAllocAndQueryPropertyEx</b> to retrieve any property that is exposed through the unified property model, whereas the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545882">WdfDeviceAllocAndQueryProperty</a> method only allows querying a subset of the unified property model.</p>
+<p>You can use <b>WdfDeviceAllocAndQueryPropertyEx</b> to retrieve any property that is exposed through the unified property model, whereas the <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandqueryproperty.md">WdfDeviceAllocAndQueryProperty</a> method only allows querying a subset of the unified property model.</p>

 <p>The <b>WdfDeviceAllocAndQueryPropertyEx</b> method determines the amount of memory that is necessary to hold the requested device interface property.
 It allocates enough memory to hold the data, and returns a handle to a framework memory object that describes the allocated memory.
-To access the data, your driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a>.</p>

-<p>For information about related methods, see <a href="wdf.accessing_the_unified_device_property_model">Accessing the Unified Device Property Model</a>.</p>

-<p>You can use <b>WdfDeviceAllocAndQueryPropertyEx</b> to retrieve any property that is exposed through the unified property model, whereas the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545882">WdfDeviceAllocAndQueryProperty</a> method only allows querying a subset of the unified property model.</p>

-<p>The <b>WdfDeviceAllocAndQueryPropertyEx</b> method determines the amount of memory that is necessary to hold the requested device interface property.
-It allocates enough memory to hold the data, and returns a handle to a framework memory object that describes the allocated memory.
-To access the data, your driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a>.</p>
+To access the data, your driver can call <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a>.</p>

 <p>For information about related methods, see <a href="wdf.accessing_the_unified_device_property_model">Accessing the Unified Device Property Model</a>.</p>